Find Trade Colleges

 While working on their Bachelor's Degree, industrial production tech majors at WSU accumulate an average of around $23,827 in student debt.

-The in-demand bachelor’s degree programs at Brigham Young University - Idaho helped the school earn the #2 place on this year’s ranking of the most popular industrial production technology schools in the Rocky Mountains Region .
-Located in the distant town of Rexburg, BYU - I is a private not-for-profit school with a very large student population.
+A rank of #2 on this year’s list means Brigham Young University - Idaho is a great place for industrial production technology students working on their bachelor’s degree.
+Located in the distant town of Rexburg, BYU - I is a private not-for-profit college with a very large student population.

 About 5% of the students majoring in industrial production tech at the school are women while 95% are male.